 What is an underpayment of estimated tax?

-It just means that the amount you paid towards your quarterly estimated tax was less than what you actually owe the IRS, resulting in an underpayment penalty.
+It means your quarterly estimated tax payment made was less than what you actually owe the IRS, resulting in an underpayment penalty.

 How much is my underpayment penalty?